North Shore NSR-6 Review

 Throughout testing, we observed no signs of wear or deterioration.
 We drove this rack through some serious rain/hail storms, on dusty dirt roads, and plenty of smooth highway.
 It still functions as new and there is no abnormal wiggle or play.
 We have not observed any signs of the rack not holding bikes in a secure-enough manner.

 The North Shore NSR-6 rack is a niche bike rack that features a quality design and has a build-to-last feel.
-Yes, this rack may have a much narrower range of applications compared to other options in our test.
+Yes, this rack has a much narrower range of applications and versatility compared to other options in our test.
 It only works with bikes with a suspension fork, lacks security features, and is quite clunky to remove from your vehicle and store.
-That said, for the right buyer, the $750 price tag will be well worth it.
-This is a great choice for heavy shuttling and hauling 4+ bikes around town.
+That said, we feel it is a great option for the mountain biker who frequently shuttles and needs to transport lots of bikes.